minio/minio/pkg/madmin/API.md

 <a name="SetAdminCredentials"></a>
 ### SetAdminCredentials() error
-Set new credentials of a Minio setup.
+Set new credentials of a MinIO setup.

 __Example__